Follow The Prince

 Link to this site

 Chris Whitcraft has been making Pinot Noir for what seems like an eternity (1985).
+He developed an interest in wine working for several southern California liquor stores.
 In the 1990s, Whitcraft lived in a camper during harvest behind the Hitching Post II Restaurant and spent a number of evenings in the bar watching sports and drinking wine with Frank Ostini.
 He talked to Rex Pickett, the author of Sideways on a number of occasions.
-Now based in Santa Barbara, he is a very small producer (2,000 cases) of Pinot Noir and occasionally other varietals.
-His major sources for Pinot Noir recently have been Bien Nacido Vineyard and Burt Williams' Morning Dew Ranch Vineyard in Anderson Valley.
-His wines are not for the faint of heart, and are off the beaten track.
+He had his own daily radio show called "The Wine Show" from 1978 to 1989.

 Reviewed Wines